Mosquito Coast: Renewed British presence

-As internecine conflicts seized both Gran Colombia and Central America post-independence, the potential of any regional power to threaten the Kingdom of Mosquitia declined.
-Miskito Kings continued their alliance with Great Britain, which in 1801 had merged with Ireland to form the United Kingdom, with Belize replacing Jamaica as the principal British connection to the kingdom.
-George Frederic Augustus II's 1816 coronation in Belize was imitated by his successor Robert Charles Frederic in 1845.
+As internecine conflicts seized both Gran Colombia and Central America post-independence, the potential of any regional power to threaten the Miskito kingdom declined.
+Miskito Kings renewed their alliance with Great Britain, which in 1801 had merged with Ireland to form the United Kingdom, and Belize replaced Jamaica as the principal British connection to the kingdom.
+George Frederic Augustus I's 1816 coronation in Belize was imitated by his successor Robert Charles Frederic in 1845.